"Can't act, can't sing. Can dance a little."

 Invariably, my question to Dan would be, "what's it all mean, Dan?"
 And invariably, the bald-headed, moustachioed sage would do a countdown and give the same answer, "Three, two, one,.....It don't mean shit."

-Dan's gone now, but his answer still stands with so much of the post-draft analysis.
+Dan's is gone now, but his answer still stands with so much of the post-draft analysis.

 (This is Homer's annual analysis of NFL Draft Analyses.
 It was first published in 2011, and it still stands, except that Cassell didn't become that great a QB.
-The draft grades the self-proclaimed experts give still don't mean shit.)
+It also, at that time, spoke of "the late great Dan Cordtz."
+But, memorably, Dan responded the very next day on this blog that reports of his death were greatly exaggerated.
+That was in 2011.
+Dan died two years ago, and today would have been his 95th birthday.
+RIP.
+And the draft grades the self-proclaimed experts give still don't mean shit. )